 Develop and implement Nutrient Management Plans on all required lands as per the schedule provided in 9VAC25-890-40.
+Nutrient Management Plans will be update as necessary in order to remain current.

 Supporting Documents: 2018 Nutrient Management Plan and 2019 Nutrient Management Plan.
 The DCR acceptance of these plans are documented under MCM 4 on the county Stormwater MS4 Permit website.
 The Urban Nutrient Management Handbook May 2011 edition provides additional guidance.